Center for Image-Guided Neurosurgery

 In 2022, the third edition of Intracranial Stereotactic Radiosurgery was released by CRC Press, with Dr. Lunsford, and Jason Sheehan, MD, co-director of the Gamma Knife Center at the University of Virginia—and former fellow at the University of Pittsburgh—serving as editors.

 More than 100 U.S. or international fellows have received training at this center since 1987.
 The center provides an opportunity for advanced training in image-guided stereotactic and functional surgery at the fellowship level.
-The CAST-approved fellowship has two tracks, one for candidates interested in a functional focus (movement disorders, pain, and epilepsy with study supervised by Jorge A. González-Martínez, MD, PhD) and one for candidates focusing on neurooncology and radiosurgery (supervised by Drs.
-Lunsford and Niranjan).
+The CAST-approved fellowship has two tracks, one for candidates interested in a functional focus (movement disorders, pain, and epilepsy with study supervised by Dr. González-Martínez) and one for candidates focusing on neurosurgical oncology and radiosurgery (supervised by Drs.
+Hadjipanayis, Lunsford and Niranjan).
 The functional track includes epilepsy and movement disorder experience plus three months on the radiosurgery service.
 The radiosurgery track includes nine months on the radiosurgery service and three months on the functional service.
 Currently, all PGY-3 residents spend three months each on the Gamma Knife service each year.
+In addition, there is now a CAST-accredited neurosurgical oncology fellowship that will incorporate GK radiosurgery into the curriculum in addition to surgical resection of primary brain, skull-based, and spinal tumors at UPMC Presbyterian Shadyside.

-The multidisciplinary Center for Image-Guided Neurosurgery includes the clinical and research efforts of radiation oncologists John Flickinger, MD; Yoshio Arai, MD; Susan Rakfal, MD; and Zaid Siddiqui, MD.
-The participating medical physics group consists of Jong Oh Kim, PhD; Greg Bednarz, PhD; and Tanvir Baig, PhD.
-Lana Trofimova, PAC, provides patient care assistance for the Gamma Knife program.
-Five full time dedicated, and very talented, nurses headed by Jonet Vacsulka, BSN, and assisted by RNs Mark Geminetti, Devi Willaman, Nancy Bastine, and Brenda Unghajer provide pre, intra, and post radiosurgery care to more than 600 patients every year.
+The multidisciplinary Center for Image-Guided Neurosurgery includes the clinical and research efforts of radiation oncologists John Flickinger, MD, Christopher Wilke, MD, Yoshio Arai, MD, and Susan Rakfal, MD.
+The participating medical physics group consists of Greg Bednarz, PhD and Kelin Wang, PhD.
+Lana Trofimova, PAC, and Louisa Urgo Shin, PAC, provide patient care assistance for the Gamma Knife program.
+Five full time dedicated, and very talented, nurses headed by Jonet Vacsulka, BSN, and assisted by RNs Mark Geminetti, Devi Willaman, Miranda Crum, Zarina Corwin, and Brenda Unghajer provide pre, intra, and post radiosurgery care to more than 600 patients every year.
 They are all especially trained in conscious sedation techniques to provide comfort and attentive care to our patients.

 Kelly Powell, Dana Adams, and Julie Martin are an extremely capable administrative team that ensures prompt patient approvals and care.